mehulagg/gitlab/doc/user/packages/nuget_repository/index.md

 When uploading packages, note that:

-- The maximum allowed size is 50 Megabytes.
+- The maximum allowed size on GitLab.com is 500 Megabytes.
+This is [configurable for Self-Managed instances](./administration/instance_limits.html#package-registry-limits).
 - If you upload the same package with the same version multiple times, each consecutive upload is saved as a separate file.
 When installing a package, GitLab serves the most recent file.
 - When uploading packages to GitLab, they are not displayed in the packages UI of your project